Developer44444/OnlineStore/README.md

-This is a Online Store where user can create and edit products into the store as well as adding them to the shopping cart.
+This is an Online Store where users can create and edit products into the store as well as add them to the shopping cart.

 Functions:

-Create, view, edit and delete information about products Add products to shopping cart
+Create, view, edit and delete products information
+Add products to shopping cart
 Sort and filter existing products